Bartlett pear tree

 In this way the new variety became known as Bartlett in North America and Williams in the UK and Europe.

 Hogg suggests that the Bartlett pear was well suited to the climate of its new home, and was soon regarded as "the finest pear of its season".
-It became a major commercial variety in the USA.

 - Gardening skillAverage